Easy Meat Sauce For Pasta

 Ingredients – tailored to your taste

-Ground beef: If you like, you can combine the ground beef with some ground turkey or Italian sausage.
+• Ground beef: Replace part of the ground beef with ground turkey or Italian sausage (sweet or hot).

-Vegetables: I keep the meat sauce easy and simple with just onions, but feel free to add chopped bell pepper, mushrooms, carrots and/or celery.
-The carrots and celery are typical in a bolognese sauce.
+• Vegetables: I keep the meat sauce easy and simple with just onions, but feel free to add chopped bell pepper, mushrooms, carrots, and/or celery.
+Carrots and celery are typical in bolognese-style sauces and add subtle sweetness.

-Sauté onions in a pot, then brown ground beef.
+Sauté onions in a pot, then brown the ground beef.

 meat sauce in pot with seasonings added

-Add tomato sauce, water and tomato paste, then seasonings and a dab of yellow mustard (optional).
+Add tomato sauce, water, tomato paste, and seasonings

 meat sauce in a pot after simmering

-Simmer meat sauce for an hour (partially uncover for the last half hour).
-Stir, taste and adjust seasonings.
+Simmer meat sauce for an hour until thickened.
+Taste and adjust seasonings as needed.

 plate of spaghetti and meat sauce